ntustison/Histograms/Text/intro.md

 \begin{figure}[!htb] \centering
   \includegraphics[width=0.95\textwidth]{Figures/similarity.pdf}
-  \caption{Image-based SSIM vs. histogram-based Pearson's correlation differences under the common MR artefacts of noise and intensity nonlinearities.
+  \caption{Image-based SSIM vs. histogram-based Pearson's correlation differences under distortions induced by the common MR artefacts of noise and intensity nonlinearities.
 For the nonlinearity-only simulations, the images maintain their structural integrity as the SSIM values remain close to 1.
 This is in contrast to the corresponding range in histogram similarity is much larger.